 10. Security awareness and training policy

-This policy defines how your organization conducts training, how frequently training sessions take place, and who’s responsible for holding them.
+This policy defines how your organization conducts training, how often it takes place, and who is responsible for running it.

 - Showing employees warning messages to educate them about forbidden actions